 Keep your most important documents (your current registration and insurance card) at the top/front of the glove box in a handy holder:

 According to Nationwide, it’s also a good idea to keep important medical information and emergency numbers in the glove box.
 These can be stored with the insurance and registration.

 2. Neatly Track Miles & Expenses With a Monthly Mileage Log and Receipt Organizer

 For those who track miles and travel expenses, a combination mileage log and receipt organizer keep both your car and your tracking efforts in order.

 I like this particular option because it comes with 12 convenient envelopes for monthly billing and tax purposes, and can be easily stored in the glove box or center console.

-3. Travel First Aid Kit
+3. Be Prepared For Anything With a Travel First Aid Kit

 It’s always a good idea to have at least a small first aid kit in the car for life’s emergencies.
 Cuts, splinters, nosebleeds, car sickness…they all happen.